SamirTalwar/monospacedmonologues.com/content/posts/2013-08-28--letter-to-a-lead.md

 Some minutes go by, then hours, then days.
 But then!
 Another email, this one a question: would it be possible to make an ever-so-small change to the product?
 Aha, I think!
 This is my chance!
-Of course it’s possible—I myself wrote the very module that enables your desires, and now I shall explain them to you!
+Of course it's possible—I myself wrote the very module that enables your desires, and now I shall explain them to you!
 Of course, our dear developer deserves a lot of the credit for building such an exquisite masterpiece that I was able to so